Interval Training – What Ratio Is Best?

 Ratio: 1:6 or higher, up to 1:50 (or higher)

-Minimum and maximum work duration: this will depend on the type of explosive fitness required by each individual.
-For example, Usain Bolt requires a large ratio to ensure that every time he works, he is training as fast as possible with no fatigue.
-Whereas an everyday gym-goer may be happy to work on a rower for 10 seconds, followed by 60 seconds of rest, to help develop their energy system.
+Minimum and maximum work duration: This will depend on the type of explosive fitness required by each individual.
+For example, Usain Bolt needs a large ratio to ensure that every time he trains, he is working as fast as possible with minimal fatigue.
+An average gym-goer might find satisfaction in using a rower for 10 seconds, then taking a 60-second break to enhance their energy system.

 - 29% for 200m